georgesroberto/Learn-Python/README.md

 # Learn-Python
-This is a repository by Janja Programmers to enhance my python language knowledge
+This is a repository influenced by Janja Programmers' Python Tutor Kalutu Daniel In the ongoing Django Course, I am learning the ins and outs of Python Programming Language